Models of quantum computation and quantum programming languages: Computability

 \subsubsection{Quantum RAM model}

-Quantum random access machine (QRAM) model is the extension of the classical RAM, which can exploit quantum resources and, at the same time, can be used to perform any kind of classical computation.
-QRAM allows us to control operations performed on quantum registers and provides the set of instructions for defining them.
+Quantum random access machine (QRAM) model is the extension of the classical RAM.
+QRAM can exploit quantum resources and, at the same time, can be used to perform any kind of classical computation.
+It allows us to control operations performed on quantum registers and provides the set of instructions for defining them.

 Recently a new model of sequential quantum random machine (SQRAM) has been proposed.
 Instruction set for this model and compilation of high-level languages is discussed in \cite{nagarajan07sqram}.
 However, it is very similar to QRAM model.